ortizimo/Windows-10-Security-Paranoid_Mode-2021/README.md

 ==================================================================================================================================================
 Who benefits from this guide:
 If you do not intend to connect to the Microsoft Store and believe all your data is yours to keep in your own location and not a cloud environment, then modifying the OS may be for you.
-Always make sure you create able restore point to go back to if you notice something you need is no longer working.
+Make sure you create a restore point to go back to if you notice something you need is no longer working.

 This guide was created to allow users to customize/harden their Windows 10 operating system to stop data leaks.
 It can provide a more secure OS but the trade off is probably some broken applications or services needed by the user.
 Carefully read this guide and the options you will be modifying